-Shopping can be fun but a shopping habit is something that requires treatment.
-If you have a problem with binge shopping, you know it needs to stop.
-Some joke about being a shopaholic but in reality, this can be a very harmful compulsion that can ruin your financial health and important relationships.
-Our counsellors can help.
+Most people agree that shopping can be fun — but an out-of-control shopping habit is something that requires treatment.
+If you have a problem with binge shopping, you know it has to stop.
+Although people often joke about being shopaholics, this harmful compulsion can really take a toll on your finances and relationships.

 Do I really need professional help?

 Well-intentioned family and friends often tell people with a shopping addiction that they simply need to budget better, or hide their credit cards.
 But this diminishes the seriousness of the compulsion.
 At Bayside Psychotherapy, we understand the that the problem lies deeper than simple acquisitiveness — and that will power alone is rarely effective in the long term.

 How do you know if you have a shopping problem?

 - Shopping to make yourself feel better when you’re depressed

 - Buying things you cannot afford